eynol/notes/docker.md

 [Return to content](../index.md)
 ##  docker.host.internal

 If there is a application running on your host machine and listen at port 3000, how to connect to that port inside a docker container?
-On Windows or MacOS, you can use `host.docker.internal` in docker containers to refer your host machine.
+On Windows or MacOS, you can use `host.docker.internal` in docker containers to reach your host machine's port 3000.
 On linux, use the following configuration.

 `docker run --add-host=host.docker.internal:host-gateway xxx`